GoogleChrome/web.dev/src/site/content/en/lighthouse-pwa/splash-screen/index.md

 updated: 2019-09-19
 ---

-A custom splash screen makes your progressive web app (PWA) feel more like a native app.
+A custom splash screen makes your Progressive Web App (PWA) feel more like a native app.
+By default, when a user launches your PWA from the home screen, Android displays a white screen until the PWA is ready.

-When a user launches your PWA from the home screen, Android's default behavior is to display a white screen until the PWA is ready.
-The user may see a blank, white screen for up to 200ms.
-With a custom splash screen, the user sees a custom background color and your PWA's icon instead.
+The user may see this blank, white screen for up to 200&nbsp;ms.

-See [Adding a Splash Screen for Installed Web Apps in Chrome 47](https://developers.google.com/web/updates/2015/10/splashscreen) for more information.
+By setting up a custom splash screen, you can show your users a custom background color and your PWA's icon, providing a branded, engaging experience.

 ## How the Lighthouse splash screen audit fails